chesslablab/embedblab/README.md

-## Visualization
+## EmbedBlab

-Data analysis tool and tutor to learn chess.
+A multi-page app (MPA) using server-side rendering (SSR) to learn and play chess online.
+A single-page app (SPA) is embedded as an iframe.

 ### Install and Setup